write-you-a-scheme-v2/scheme/docs/09_test.md

 ## Testing w/ HSpec
 By implementing a language like Scheme, we lose the safety of Haskell's type system and need an alternative guaranty of behavior.
-This chapter is not only about writing tests, ensuring our dynamically typed Scheme is behaving like we want.
+Is about writing tests to ensure our dynamically typed Scheme is behaving as we expect.
 Testing is easily integrated into a Stack project, and Haskell's many frameworks satisfy a multitude of testing requirements.

 #### Testing Setup